Exception Handling in SQL Server with Examples

 RAISERROR(‘Error Message’, ErrorSeverity, ErrorState)

-Error Severity: In most cases, when you are returning custom errors in SQL Server, you need to set the ErrorSeverity level as 16, which indicates this is a general error and the error can be corrected by the user.
-In our example, the error can be corrected by passing a nonzero value for the second parameter.
+- Error Severity: When we are returning any custom errors in SQL Server, we need to set the ErrorSeverity level as 16, which indicates this is a general error and this error can be corrected by the user.
+In our example, the error can be corrected by the user by giving a nonzero value for the second parameter.

 @@Error System Function in SQL Server: